 In our center-right, celebrity-saturated society it is all but apostacy to say, as Yale University Sterling Professor of Humanities Harold Bloom did in a C-SPAN interview in 2000, “The country was almost destroyed by Ronald Reagan, that charming, smiling fellow.
 He assured us we could all emancipate ourselves from our selfishness, which we proceeded to do on a national scale.”

-Whether incensed by Professor Bloom or simply warmed, in our modest running world a similar emancipation has taken place, as over the last generation running has witnessed its emancipation from effort, better known as the “Everyone’s a Winner” phase of the second running boom.
+In our modest running world a similar emancipation has taken place.
+Over the last generation running has witnessed its emancipation from effort, better known as the “Everyone’s a Winner” phase of the second running boom.
 Runner’s World’s Mark Remy wrote about it this past January – OK, Time to Retire the Finisher’s Medal, and just yesterday the Wall Street Journal took up the issue – A lack of competitiveness in younger runners is turning some races into parades.

 As with most things, Lebow was a seer.
 Today, mass marathons in the U.S. are generally over 50% women with some tilting over 60%.
 Even registration for next April’s Boston Marathon, the oldest continuously run marathon in the world, has skewed heavily female.
 Much of that is the consequence of last year’s tragic bombings at the Boston finish line, but some of it is Lebow’s prophecy coming true.